3it-inpaqt/QDMS/README.md

 ## Installation

+QDMS was developed on python 3.9.5, but could work on other version.
 To install the library and its dependencies, use:

 ```
 pip install git+https://github.com/3it-nano/QDMS